ProbusThrax/ETT/README.md

 6. Leave all parts that show up in the "none" category alone.
 That usually means there is an error somewhere.

+7. Don't change the placement of Squad parts.

 I really appreciate all the help!!!